Advanced activity requirements

 A preliminary activity is an activity that will have no impact or only a minor impact on the land use activities or business activities of a landholder or occupier of land.

 However, a preliminary activity is considered an advanced activity if it either:

 - affects the lawful carrying out of an organic or bioorganic farming system

-- is undertaken on land of less than 100 acres that’s being used for:
+- is undertaken on land of less than 100 hectares that’s being used for: